jkoullas/Citadel.TechChallenge/README.md

 # Developer Notes

+# API
 Open the solution in Visual Studio 2022.

 There are no external dependecies required to run the project locally.
 Simply open the project and restore all Nuget packages.
 The API project uses an In-Memory database with Entity Framework.

-Set the following 2 projects to start up:
+Set the following project to start up:
 - Citadel.API
-- Citadel.Web

 Run the solution.
-This will spawn 2 browser windows.
-One for the API Swagger documentation, and the other for the website
+This will spawn a browser windows with the API Swagger documentation.

-The web project is a simple MVC project which uses:
-- jquery
-- bootstrap

 The following are notable Nuget packages are used in the API project.
 - Entity Framework
 - Fluent Validation